Hindi Diwas Speech for Students and Teachers

 India is one of the most diverse countries in the world comprising numerous religions, customs, traditions, cuisines, and languages.
 Hindi is one of the most prominent languages of India and as of 2001, there were approximately 26 crore native speakers of the language, which makes it one of the most widely spoken languages in the country.

-Hindi got an exalted status in India when on 14 September 1949, it was adopted as the official language of the country.
-14th September also celebrated as Hindi Diwas.
+Hindi got an exalted status in India when on September 14, 1949, it was adopted as the official language of the country.
+September 14 is also celebrated as Hindi Diwas.
 Today, Hindi enjoys the status of Rashtra Bhasha.

 Hindi Diwas is celebrated with great enthusiasm in educational institutes, and government offices.
 In today’s highly commercialized environment where people are forgetting their roots, Hindi Diwas plays a significant role.
 It not encourages people to stay in touch with their roots but also propagates as well as promotes Hindi.
 Sadly, there are many people, who feel ashamed to speak in their mother tongue.
 Hindi Diwas plays a significant role in making us realize that Hindi is one of the oldest and most influential languages in the world and as such we should take pride in speaking in our mother tongue.